 - Losing both short and long-term memory

-There are certain health conditions that live-in care is suitably appropriate for, Alzheimer’s disease is one such example.
+There are certain health conditions for which live-in care is suitably appropriate, Alzheimer’s disease is one such example.
 The distressing and confusing nature of the disease means that moving a loved one to a care home could be detrimental, furthering the progression of their symptoms.

 - Remaining in the comfortable surroundings of home